Gissio/radpro/docs/manual.md

 The generator works by comparing the time interval between two successive pulses.
 To prevent bias, every second bit is flipped.
 The generator stores random number data in a 256-bit buffer.

 Random symbols are generated from the bits using the [Fast Dice Roller](https://arxiv.org/abs/1304.1916) algorithm.
-"Letters & numbers" consumes approximately 6 bits per symbol, "Full ASCII" consumes 7 bits, "20-sided dice" consumes 5 bits, "Hexadecimal", "Decimal" and "12-sided dice" consumes 4 bits, "8-sided dice" and "6-sided dice" consumes 3 bits, "4-sided dice" consumes 2 bits, and "Coin flip" consumes 1 bit.
+"Alphanumeric" consumes approximately 6 bits per symbol, "Full ASCII" consumes 7 bits, "20-sided dice" consumes 5 bits, "Hexadecimal", "Decimal" and "12-sided dice" consumes 4 bits, "8-sided dice" and "6-sided dice" consumes 3 bits, "4-sided dice" consumes 2 bits, and "Coin flip" consumes 1 bit.

 To generate bits more quickly, use a radioactive source.

 ## Data logging

 To log data using Rad Pro, simply select a data logging interval in the settings.
 The data will be automatically stored.

-* On the FS2011, Rad Pro can store up to 31496 data points.
-At normal radiation levels, this allows for 21 days of data at 1-minute intervals, 54 days at 5-minute intervals, 109 days at 10-minute intervals, 328 days at 30-minute intervals, and 656 days at 60-minute intervals.
-* On the Bosean FS-600 and Bosean FS-1000, Rad Pro can store up to 95880 data points.
-At normal radiation levels, this allows for 66 days of data at 1-minute intervals, 166 days at 5-minute intervals, 332 days at 10-minute intervals, 998 days at 30-minute intervals, and 1997 days at 60-minute intervals.